vlaranjo/Vasconomics_Website/content/post/Inequality_and_Wealth.md

 Here I would like to remind the reader that lower levels of Gini Index indicate a lower level of Inequality, that is, more equality between the distribution of income among individuals within a country.
 In that sense, when we see the negative trendline in the scatter plot it indicates that *wealthier countries are providing higher equality to their citizens*.

 Nonetheless, one cannot avoid spotting that the country with the lowest level of inequality, Ukraine, is the second poorest in Europe, right after Moldova which also presents a very low level of inequality.
 When looking at the country with the highest level of Inequality, we find South Africa, which is also the third richest country in Africa by GNI per capita PPP.
 Therefore, here we see a tale of two worlds: poor countries with high equality and rich countries with high inequality.
-In addition to this view of dispersion in the world, another outlier surges: USA, which is one of the richest countries in the world but, at the same time, presents a level of inequality greater than any European country.
+In addition to this view of dispersion in the world, another outlier surges: the USA, which is one of the richest countries in the world but, at the same time, presents a level of inequality greater than any European country.

 All in all, this scatter plot indicates that richer countries provide higher levels of equality to their citizens.
 Yet, it was important to notice the outliers, that is, the dispersion in the results among countries.
 In that sense, I found it was relevant to see the timeline evolution in Inequality vis-à-vis Wealth.
 In other words, does the increase in a country’s Wealth provide a reduction in its Inequality levels?